MattiaMarche/index/README.md

 First version of the KLIK extension for VS Code and Cursor, improves prompts and helps manage `cursorrules` to accelerate development without losing control over the generated code.

 **Current status**
-- Downloaded 724 times in [Cursor](https://open-vsx.org/extension/KLIK/klik-extension) or [VS Code](https://marketplace.visualstudio.com/items?itemName=KLIK.klik-extension) (updated on November 2025)
+- Downloaded 742 times in [Cursor](https://open-vsx.org/extension/KLIK/klik-extension) and [VS Code](https://marketplace.visualstudio.com/items?itemName=KLIK.klik-extension) (updated on November 2025)

 **Created at**
 2025-09